shoumq/shoumq/README.md

 I have been involved in projects of varying complexity - from simple one-page websites to complex web applications that support millions of users in real time.
 I also have experience integrating with the API of third-party services.
 Developed a lot of pet projects.

-#### At the moment I am a student of Plekhanov Russian University of Economics.
+#### 🎓 I'm currently a student of Plekhanov Russian University of Economics.
 ---
 [![](https://visitcount.itsvg.in/api?id=shoumq&icon=0&color=0)](https://visitcount.itsvg.in)